Cindy Welch - Counselor/Academic Adviser

 (830) 563 - 2491 ext.
 405

 Join my REMIND groups for important updates.
 If you already have the app search for your class.
-PARENTS - there is a group for you too!!
+PARENTS - please join too!!

 West Texas Counseling and Guidance